CodingTrain/thecodingtrain.com/content/guides/content-structure-guide.md

 **Main tracks** are the core and principal courses available in the coding train, which seek to teach a big theme of multiple lessons.
 Main tracks also are composed of a sequence of chapters, where each one is further composed of a sequence of **lessons**.

 **Side tracks** are curated collection of **videos** from potentially different contexts that relate on a connecting theme.
-Side tracks are a simple sequence of videos, and therefore can contain either lessons from main tracks, challenges and guest tutorials.
+Side tracks are a simple sequence of videos, and therefore can contain either lessons from main tracks, journeys and guest tutorials.

 The current setup is similar to `videos/`, where there's separate folders for main and side tracks, and inside those individual folders per track.